 How to Decide Which Data Not to Send in AI Queries

 AI tools are becoming part of daily work: they help write texts, analyze information, prepare presentations, and answer questions.
-However, many users remain uncertain about which information is safe to send in a query and which is better kept private or anonymized.
+At the same time, many users remain unclear about which information is safe to include in a query and which is better kept to themselves or anonymized.

-There is no universal answer applicable to all situations.
+There is no one-size-fits-all answer applicable to every situation.
 But there are practical principles that help make the right decision in each specific case.

-Reasonable caution when working with AI tools is not a fear of technology but a professional approach.
+Reasonable caution when working with AI tools is not fear of technology, but a professional approach.
 The same principles apply when using any external service: a search engine, cloud storage, corporate tools.
-It is always appropriate to ask yourself: “If this data ends up elsewhere, how critical would that be?”
+It is always appropriate to ask yourself: “If this data ends up somewhere else, how critical would that be?”

 This is especially important in a professional context: working with client data, internal company documents, medical or financial information requires heightened attention regardless of which tool you use.